backend-developers-ltd/ComputeHorde/README.md

 [See miner's README for more details](miner/README.md)
 1. **Executor** is a virtual machine managed by a single miner, spawned to perform a single dockerized job, and is scrapped afterwards.
 Its access to the network is limited to necessary bits needed to execute a job, i.e. communicate with a miner, download the docker image that runs the job, download the docker image containing executor app, and mount the job data volume.
 Executors have hardware classes assigned and together form the horde of a miner.
 [See executor's README for more details](executor/README.md)

+# Scoring

+Currently miners are rewarded for providing the time of networkless GPU-equipped servers, proportionally to their efficiency.
+Each miner can (for now) provide only their fastest Executor.

+In February 2024 this will change - subnet will define more resource types andValidators will reward miners more for providing resources that are in higher demand.
+The system will quickly fill to capacity with organic traffic.